 Some are spreading fear and confusion to make us doubt our power or feel unsafe voting.
 But when Californians show up, we set the direction for the nation.

-That’s why we’re turning this election season into a celebration of democracy, courage, and belonging.
-In communities across the state, everyday Californians are organizing Can’t Stop CA Actions and Events, where we come together to celebrate our power, protect our vote, and make sure every voice counts this election.
+That’s why in communities across the state, everyday Californians are organizing Can’t Stop CA Actions and Events, where we come together to celebrate our power, protect our vote, and make sure every voice counts this election.

 Together, we can make sure every Californian can vote freely, safely, and proudly.
 Together, we remind the country: you can’t stop California.